 Professor Martha Crenshaw

-The “Mapping Militant Organizations” project (mappingmilitants.stanford.edu) identifies and analyzes militant groups in specific conflict theatres and produces a public interactive website.
-Students research and write profiles of the groups using a standard format that is entered on the website.
+Research assistance for the “mappingmilitants” project: mappingmilitants.stanford.edu.
+The project identifies and analyzes militant groups in specific conflict theatres and produces a public interactive website.
+Students research and write individual profiles of the groups, using a standard format.
 They also trace changes in relationships among the groups.
 Students should have excellent writing and research skills and be attentive to detail and accuracy.
+A computer science background would be helpful.
 The ability to take the initiative is most welcome.
-An interest in the ongoing conflicts in the Middle East, Africa, and south and central Asia is also helpful, since keeping these “maps” up to date is an important part of what we do.
+An interest in international security and the ongoing conflicts in the Middle East, Africa, and south and central Asia is also important.

 Does Contemporary Armed Conflict have ‘Deep Historical Roots’?